skroutz/string_metric/README.md

 # StringMetric

-A simple library with String Metric algorithms
+A simple library with String Metric algorithms.
+If you want to read more about String Metric algorithms please visit [this page](https://en.wikipedia.org/wiki/String_metric).

 ## Installation